Thursday, 3 May 2012

 Add the water, cover the pan with a lid and cook until the rhubarb is soft.

-2. Add the sugar, pectin and the bunch of mint to the pan (I tied mine to the handle so I could remove it easily).
-Bring to a soft boil, stirring until the sugar is dissolved.
 Once the sugar is dissolved rapid boil until the jam reaches setting point (105oC/220oF).
 Stir occasionally to prevent burning on the bottom of the pan but be VERY careful as the mixture can spit and burn you.
 Remove the mint.

 3. Ladle into clean, sterilised jars filling the jars as close to the brim as possible to prevent air being trapped which can cause the jam to deteriorate.
 Seal the jars (use oven gloves to prevent burning).
 If you are adding the chopped mint, leave the jam to stand for a few minutes before stirring it in and bottling up.